phosxd/Ity/Docs/Globals.md

 Returns whether or not the given key exists inside the map.

 ### MAP(f) `MAP(f)`.bind (ARR args)
-Returns a new function object with the given `ARR` added it's bound arguments.
+Returns a new function object with the given `ARR` added to it's bound arguments.

 Calling a function with bound arguments will pass them as the first arguments into the function, user specified arguments will be last.